Kogunye/MOT-Contexts-and-Determinants/README.md

 # MOT-Contexts-and-Determinants
-Assessing Agreement in MOT Contexts and Determinants Mapping based on the Updated CFIR framework
+Assessing Agreement in Multi-communication Online Training (MOT) Contexts and Determinants Mapping based on the Updated CFIR Framework